16 Problem Solving & Modeling

 Like aerodynamics, the governing equations of structural elasticity comprise sets of partial differential equations.
 Computational Fluid Dynamics (CFD) can help predict the detailed aerodynamic loads if sufficient computing power is available, i.e., the need for memory and execution speed.
 For the structure, the finite element method (FEM) is usually necessary to predict the behavior of complex structural geometries.
 The FEM is highly developed and sophisticated enough to handle just about any aerospace structure, but like CFD also requires significant computing power.
 Sometimes, subsets of the governing equations may be adequate to speed up the computational process, depending on the assumptions and the approximations that can be justified, e.g., small displacements or isotropic structural properties.

 Flutter is a form of aeroelasticity and is a potentially catastrophic dynamic phenomenon that can happen with the inherently flexible structures of aircraft and spacecraft.
-Flutter usually happens when the forces created on an object cause it to displace or deform, elastically return to where it was, but also overshoot and then repeat the process and begin to oscillate, i.e., it is a dynamic process requiring an inherent coupled aerodynamic and structural dynamic solution process.
+Flutter usually occurs when the forces created on an object cause it to displace or deform, elastically return to where it was, but also overshoot and then repeat the process and begin to oscillate, i.e., it is a dynamic process requiring an inherent coupled aerodynamic and structural dynamic solution process.
 If the forces subsequently increase in magnitude, the oscillations also increase until the object eventually fails structurally, e.g., the tail or a wing may break off during flight.
 Therefore, flutter must be avoided, and great efforts must be undertaken to ensure a flight vehicle is flutter-free.
 Unfortunately, flutter can still occur on flight vehicles, and it can also happen with buildings, bridges, and other flexible objects exposed to the wind.

 Problem-Solving Process